Bringing deep process knowledge to digitalisation

 The 2019 Forum will focus on how APM technology is being applied at the centre of digitalisation initiatives throughout the process industries, to generate new value and competitive advantage.

-Highlights of the 2018 Forum included:
+Highlights of the 2019 Forum include:

 - Pfizer's Bob Docherty’s keynote on digital design in the pharma industry

 - Saudi Aramco on optimising the operation of complex gas-oil separation networks